trstlabs/intento/x/auto-ibc-tx/README.md

  // AutoTxConstantFee fee to prevent spam of auto messages, to be distributed to community pool DefaultAutoTxConstantFee int64 = 5_000 // 0.005trst
  // AutoTxFlexFeeMul is the denominator for the gas-dependent flex fee to prioritize auto messages in the block, to be distributed to validators
- DefaultAutoTxFlexFeeMul int64 = 3 // 3% of minutes for a given period as utrst (1_000m = 20utrst)
+ DefaultAutoTxFlexFeeMul int64 = 3 // 3% of minutes for a given period as uinto (1_000m = 20uinto)
  // RecurringAutoTxConstantFee fee to prevent spam of auto messages, to be distributed to community pool DefaultRecurringAutoTxConstantFee int64 = 5_000 // 0.005trst
  // Default max period for a AutoTx that is self-executing